 TREATMENT OF PREVIOUSLY DISTURBED SURFACE/BURIED ARCHAEOLOGCIAL SITES

 The management options for archaeological sites which have been disturbed are less restrictive than for intact surface or buried sites, but still require sensitive treatment for most classes of impacts and avoidance of all surface features.
+Undertaking design criteria are limited to the following options, or any combination thereof:

 Timber Harvest - Based on the degree of surface disturbance, determined by the FHP, the following logging systems may be employed.
 System designs will consider the existing degree of disturbance (depth and location).